 Not to be forgotten is a book that I am currently reading.
 Bitters: A Spirited History of a Classic Cure-All is a fascinating read for someone like me who can’t seem to get enough of the stranger than fiction history of the food on our dinner plates and drinks in our cocktail glasses.
 I’m not alone in liking this book.
 It was selected as a James Beard Foundation Book Award Winner and also won The IACP Cookbook Award.

 So, picture me at the end of a hot and humid day, exhausted from the farm’s daily chores.
-I was craving a refreshing, cold drink and thought of the crisp Shiso Good and the fresh ginger-lime simple syrup that I had made from a recipe in Bitters.
-The possibilities seemed like a winner to me.
+I was craving a refreshing, cold drink and thought of the crisp ginger-lime simple syrup that I had made from a recipe in Bitters.
+The possibilities seemed refreshing and perfect for the first day of Summer.

 My husband is the resident mixologist here at 1840 Farm.
 I get wild ideas about combinations and concoctions which he politely listens to and then goes about the creative business of transforming inspiration into a perfectly balanced libation.
 Occasionally, he needs a second attempt to perfect one of our house made cocktails, but he mastered this one on the first try.